 Early Childhood Australia Victoria Branch advocates to ensure quality, social justice and equity in all issues relating to children from birth to eight years and ensuring that these children have a voice.
 Our vision is that ‘Every young child is thriving and learning’.

-The branch achieves this through speaking on behalf of young children to parents, governments, educators, carers and the community.
+The Victorian branch achieves this through speaking on behalf of young children to parents, governments, educators, carers and the community.
 We are committed to promoting high standards of practice in the early childhood sector and contribute to and comment on policy that effect young children and their families.

 To view the ECA Victoria Branch Constitution please click here.

 We would like to acknowledge the traditional owners and custodians of the land and waterways and pay our respects to Elders past and present and to all Aboriginal and Torres Strait Islander people.